loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 ---
 # ![Cross Table](../../images/icons/components/cross-tab_default.svg) Cross Table

-Компонент создает сводную таблицу на основе исходного набора.
+The component creates the pivot table based on the source data set.
 When creating the table, the following criteria are met:

 * A part of fields of the source data set is unchanged forming the **strings** of the pivot table.
 * The values of cells of the other fields groups form the **columns** of the pivot table defining their headers.